Felix the Cat: Creation and Authorship Dispute

-Pat Sullivan... started off on his own, doing his little Negro Pickaninny [Sammie Johnsin].
+"Pat Sullivan... started off on his own, doing his little Negro Pickaninny [Sammy Johnsin].
 Which later on became almost Felix, at least in my mind anyway.
-Same kind of a, only he was a pickaninny.
+Same kind of a [thing], only he was a pickaninny.
 Now that was going along pretty good, but it didn't through the South, that little anti-Negro feeling.
-They wouldn't run the Pickaninnies.
+They wouldn't run the Pickaninnies."